 Number of awards: 1

-To honour their long-time director, the O. Koshetz Choir of Winnipeg, with a contribution from the Manitoba Scholarship and Bursary Initiative, has established the Walter Klymkiw fund of approximately $48,000 at the University of Manitoba.
+To honour their long-time director, the O. Koshetz Choir of Winnipeg, with a contribution from the Manitoba Scholarship and Bursary Initiative, has established the Walter Klymkiw fund at the University of Manitoba.
 Each year, the available annual income from the fund will support a scholarship which will be offered to a student who:

 1. has achieved a minimum degree grade point average of 3.0 on at least one year of full-time study in the Marcel A. Desautels Faculty of Music at the University of Manitoba;